apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 Some of these may seem ridiculous, like `PLUS`, or `PERIOD`, but it makes it very clear and readable even to someone who later has to read and edit your grammar.
-Maybe yourself months after you last looked at this.
-Let's look at a few more of these.
+Maybe yourself, months after you last looked at it.
+Let's review a few more of these in more detail.

 * `ALPHA` is at least one alphabetic character.
-We'll be compiling our final regexes with the `re.IGNORECASE` flag, so it isn't necessary to include `a-z` in the alphabetic set.
+We'll be compiling our final regexes with the `re.IGNORECASE` flag, so it isn't necessary to include `a-z` in this alphabetic set.
 What does this mean for a token like `café` or `naïve",`?

 * `BOS` means *Beginning of String* and `EOS` means *End of String*.